BitCrackers/AmongUsMenu/README.md

 Debug Tab:
 1. Clear RPC Queues (when too many packets are in queue to send to server)

+Host Tab:
+1. Disable Game Ending
+2. End Game (host only, select a reason and end the game at ur own will)
+3. Force name/color for everyone
+4. Disable Meetings/Sabotages
+5. Revive Yourself
+6. Custom Impostor Count (forces the number of impostors to be the value you set)

 Miscellaneous:
-1. Allow all characters in chat and extend char limit (in special cases)
+1. Allow all unblocked characters in chat and extend char limit (in special cases)
 2. Kill packets changed from CmdCheckMurder to RpcMurderPlayer (allows killing in certain cases)
 3. Added mod version and shows when freecam/noclip is turned on
 4. Disable freecam moving when chat text is focused
+5. Check for invalid names detected by anticheat

 ## Removed Features
 1. Removed custom RPC and AUM chat (prevents detection by other mod users)
+2. Removed changing taskbar updates (doesn't work client-side)

 ## Notes
 1. If you get crashes, make sure you upload your "smau-log.txt" (in your Among Us directory) and mark the issue on the repo.